tyxla/pianist/README.md

 ## About

 A great web app that allows you to play a warm, bright grand piano.
-Written (on JavaScript) with love.
+Written (on JavaScript and pure CSS - no images) with love.

 ## How to play